Polirecyliente/SGConocimiento/01_Definitions.md

 ::: term
 **Idea**
-  : An structured thought (structured by an intention).
+  : A structured thought (structured by an intention).
 :::

 ::: term